Want to build a brand your customer’s trust?

 Stats suggest that 61% of consumers read reviews before they complete a purchase.
 They look for a reason to trust your brand, so give it to them.

-Attach surveys to your emails with clients, and ask them to submit (they can even do this anonymously).
+Attach surveys to your emails with clients, and ask them to submit them (they can even do this anonymously).
 Use software designed to automate the process for you, or reach out individually to loyal clients and ask them for a testimonial.

-Brand Trust: Embody Values that Set You Apart
+5. Embody Values that Set You Apart

 When you think of major airlines that you actually like, what comes to mind?